 The oilfield is a work environment that can be rather different from other workplaces in San Antonio.
 When it comes to hazards, including the hazards from H2S as it occurs in the oilfield, they can present themselves differently based on the differences in the oil and gas work environment.
 Better and more oil and gas specific H2S training is needed to keep oilfield workers aware of the oilfield specific hydrogen sulfide hazards.

-H2S if a flammable gas at concentrations above 4% and below 46% in a standard oxygen atmosphere.
-Where the open air oilfield is concerned, to have H2S in these concentration ranges one would also expect natural gas to be present.
-When hydrogen sulfide concentrations are below the lower explosive range the mixture can possibly still burn due to the presence of flammable natural gas.
+H2S is a flammable gas at concentrations above 4% and below 46% in a standard oxygen atmosphere.
+Where the open-air oilfield is concerned, to have H2S in these concentration ranges one would also expect natural gas to be present.
+When hydrogen sulfide concentrations are below the lower explosive range, the mixture can possibly still burn due to the presence of flammable natural gas.
 The higher density of hydrogen sulfide can also cause it to settle in confined spaces such as tanks in flammable concentrations.

 Natural gasses, as well as oil, are highly soluble fluids for containing H2S.
 In the oil and gas industry this can lead to trouble when people assume that due to H2S being a heavier chemical than air that it will always sink.
 When H2S is dissolved into a petroleum gas, however, the gas mixture can become lighter than air and create a situation where H2S will surprisingly rise.